 - Black Church and its collection of Turkish carpets, Brasov

 In the late afternoon we return to the proud Saxon city of Brasov to visit the Black Church.
 We have now left the lands of the Székely and entered a Saxon realm.
 This area was heavily influenced by the Teutonic Knights, some of whom came south to Romania (whilst others pursued their ‘crusade’ to take Catholicism to the north-east – and founded Prussia).
 The Teutonic Knights, a military order that had developed during the Third Crusade, built great fortresses in this region.
-They were finally ousted by the Hungarian monarchy when they became too powerful.
+They were finally ousted by the Hungarian monarchy when they became too independent and powerful.
 Brasov prospered through its location on the main trade route between Moldavia and Wallachia.
 Its greatest treasure is the Black Church, named for the discolouration of its walls by fire during the Austrian invasion (1689).
-It is a typical Germanic hall church and its rich interior has frescoes and one of the world’s greatest collections of Turkish carpets, donated to the church by Armenian merchants returning from the East.
+It is a typical Germanic hall church and its rich interior has fascinating paintings of guild insignia and one of the world’s greatest collections of Turkish carpets, donated to the church by Armenian merchants returning from the East.

-The Brasov display is, in fact, only one of many collections of oriental textiles in Romania, and reflects the fact that this region was one of the major conduits of oriental riches to the markets of Northern Europe; carpets depicted in the paintings of artists like Jan Van Eyck and Hans Holbein reflect this extensive trade.
+The Brasov display is, in fact, the best of many collections of oriental textiles in Romania, and reflects the fact that this region was one of the major conduits of oriental riches to the markets of Northern Europe; carpets depicted in the paintings of artists like Jan Van Eyck and Hans Holbein reflect this extensive trade.
 The Black Church collection, which hangs from its galleries, within its choir stalls and along its walls, is said to equal those of the Victoria and Albert Museum and the Topkapi Palace in Istanbul.
 (Overnight Brasov) BLD

 Bucharest - 1 night